-Memphasys has an annual evaluation process for the Board, committees and directors which is stated in the Board Charter available on the company's website.
-During the reporting period (May 2017), an annual evaluation of the Board was conducted in accordance with the Board Charter.
-This evaluation was undertaken by utilising a comprehensive board evaluation document.
-The results of the questionnaire were collated and the results presented to the Board.
-The process was efficient and results indicated that the Board was performing satisfactorily.
+Memphasys has an annual evaluation process for the Board, committees and directors which is stated in the Board Charter available on the Company's website.
+During the reporting period (June 2018), an annual evaluation of the Board was conducted in accordance with the Board Charter.
+This evaluation was undertaken by utilising a comprehensive Board evaluation document.
+The results of the questionnaire were collated with results presented to the Board at its next meeting.
+The evaluation was undertaken by two directors as the third director had just been appointed and was therefore unable to comment.
+Overall, the directors indicated that the Board was functioning as it should and provided the appropriate forum for discussion of Company business.